JoshHill90/OLD_soft_subversion_TEST/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>
 <!-- USAGE -->
 Usage
-is designed to assist photographers in managing their client projects, images, and payments.
+This Webapp/Website is designed to assist photographers in managing their client projects, images, and payments.
 It provides an organized platform for efficient workflow management.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>
 <!-- CURRENT FEATURES -->